Human Services (MSE)

 Take Courses in Dayton or the Columbus Metro Area

-Students in the Human Services program have the flexibility of attending classes UD's main campus in Dayton, Ohio, or at the Dublin Campus, located in the Columbus metropolitan area.
+Students in the Human Services program have the flexibility of attending classes UD's main campus in Dayton, Ohio, or at a satellite campus in the Columbus metropolitan area.

 Graduate Assistantships